-- The Pastoral committee reviews key information relating to attendance, serious disciplinary incidents and exclusions categorised by the nine characteristics.
+- The Pastoral committee reviews key information relating to attendance, serious disciplinary incidents and exclusions, taking into account protected characteristics.
 This also includes any feedback from the Education Welfare Officer who attends the school once a term for a review.
-As necessary, any issues would also be reported to the Pastoral committee and FGB. - The Chair of Governors also meets with the Head and Deputy Head Teacher on a regular basis which provides an opportunity for any issues to be raised. - There is a school Complaints and Grievances procedures which fairly and openly addresses incidents raised. - The School and Governors conduct a bi- annual surveys for Parents, Staff and children and subsequently compile a report which evaluates the results and provides an opportunity to address arising issues.
+As necessary, any issues would also be reported to the Pastoral committee and FGB. - The Chair of Governors also meets with the Headteacher and Deputy Headteacher on a regular basis which provides an opportunity for any issues to be raised. - There is a school Complaints and Grievances procedures which fairly and openly addresses incidents raised. - The School and Governors conduct a bi-annual surveys for Parents, Staff and children and subsequently compile a report which evaluates the results, provides an opportunity to address arising issues and plan next steps.